-There are various methods under which the non-invasive biomarkers are used to assess the damages that are underlying in the liver.
+There are various methods in which non-invasive biomarkers are used to assess the damages in the liver.
 A conclusion reveals that through these assessments, experts can understand more about liver disease and analyze the various approaches which can be relied upon in managing the condition of the patient[13].
 These methods are distinctively classified into two, the natural or physical approach and the biological approach.
 The physical approach is majorly used with various imaging techniques while the biological method is based on the popular serum biomarkers[14].
-The two methods are quite distinct in the way the conditions are valued and assessed but they are both based on conceptions and rationales that are quite different.
+The two methods are quite distinct in the way that the conditions are valued and assessed but they are both based on conceptions and rationales that are quite different.

-THE PHYSICAL APPROACH
+PHYSICAL APPROACH

 There are many types of physical approaches that experts rely on in assessing liver conditions.
-Among the many physical approaches, in this case, include Doppler analysis, computed tomography, acoustic radiation force impulse imaging, transient elastography (TE), ultrasonography, magnetic resonance imaging, and real-time elastography.
-Menessy et al[13] also discuss that most of these methods are based on scanning and imaging techniques under which the experts analyze the liver and the condition of the systematic process.
+These physical approaches include Doppler analysis, computed tomography, acoustic radiation force impulse imaging, transient elastography (TE), ultrasonography, magnetic resonance imaging, and real-time elastography.
+Menessy et al[13] also discuss that most of these methods are based on scanning and imaging techniques by which the experts analyze the liver and the condition of the systematic process.
 There are some of these methods that are widely considered more than others.
 There are the ones that are quite fast enough for experts while there are the slow ones.
 Some provide a distinct value of images or scans that can be relied on comfortably.

-TE
+Transient elastography

 TE is the most appropriate approach due to its speed.
 Fallatah[15] discusses that on top of that, the approach is quite reproducible and at the same time does not depend on operators.
 The approach is also quite common among many hepatitis experts since it provides and measures the stiffness of the liver and compares the same stiffness and its elasticity.
-With such considerations, it is quite easy to analyze the conditions of hepatitis and also does the corresponding analysis of its physical properties which is highly genuine.
+With such considerations, it is quite easy to analyze the conditions of hepatitis and also conduct the corresponding analysis of its physical properties, which is highly genuine.
 The technique is also considered for its ability to predict the issues around severe fibrosis and also its accuracy in identifying cases of liver cirrhosis that are underlying the hepatitis condition.
-There are however issues of the method’s examination of fibrosis which are mostly associated with this disease.
+There are, however, issues of the method’s examination of fibrosis which are mostly associated with this disease.
 In some cases, the approach is unable to provide information that is quite sufficient for experts to diagnose cases of significant fibrosis especially with the main consideration being the hepatitis C condition.
-This means that the technique does not provide distinct stages and processes for the analysis of the condition.
-This means that there should be experts to analyze and interpret the information provided through the technique despite the results from the basic approach been straightforward.
-This means that an expert, who has been aware and dealt with the clinical background of the patient, especially with his or her case of hepatitis C, should be at the center of measurements and results[15].
+This means that the technique does not provide distinct stages and processes for the analysis of the condition, and that there should be experts to analyze and interpret the information provided through the technique despite the results from the basic approach being straightforward.
+This means that an expert, who has been aware of and dealt with the clinical background of the patient, especially with his or her case of hepatitis C, should be at the center of measurements and results[15].

-When compared with the Metavir score of liver biopsy, the sensitivity and specificity of the cut-off value of TE are shown in Table 3[16].
+When compared with the METAVIR score of liver biopsy, the sensitivity and specificity of the cut-off value of TE are shown in Table 3[16].

 Shear wave elastography